Welcome to Canterbury Tahr Hunting Guide

 “When you hunt with me you will benefit from a wealth of local hunting knowledge.
 I know the best areas to hunt and where to find the animals that live there, enabling me to maximise your chances of success”.
 John Royle, NZ Hunting Guide

 I believe successful trips are also about having great memories of your hunting trip, as well as giving you the opportunity to get a trophy animal.
-The country I will take you into has no fences, is breathtaking and generally has good numbers of animals.
+The country I will take you into varies from the rugged mountainous country with no fences to the easier gently rolling lands on estate properties wherever we go it will be breath-taking and generally has good numbers of animals.

-As your New Zealand hunting guide I will do my utmost best to help you procure trophies, but the animals I will take you after are wild and not confined to a small area by 6 foot high fences meaning much will depend on luck, your level of fitness and shooting ability.
+As your New Zealand hunting guide, I will do my utmost best to help you procure trophies, but the animals I will take you after are wild meaning much will depend on luck, your level of fitness and shooting ability.
 What I can guarantee is that you will have a great time.

 What New Zealand offers the overseas hunter